opencodeiiita/Alum-X-Backend/README.md

 ### 👤 User Management
 - Student, Alumni, and Professor roles
+- JWT based login using email & password
 - OAuth2 login (Google, LinkedIn)
-- College email verification
 - Profile completion with skills, interests, experience

 ### 🧑‍🏫 Mentorship System
 - Students can request alumni as mentors
+- Chat functionality is available between mentor and mentee.
 - Alumni can accept or reject mentorship
 - Professors can act as moderators/proctors

 ### 📝 Alumni Blogs
 - Alumni can write experience-based blog posts
 - Students can like, comment, and engage
-- Feed ranking based on engagement
+- Feed ranking based on engagement like LinkedIn/Reddit

 ### 🔍 Smart Alumni Search
 - Search alumni by: